joostkremers/criticmarkup-emacs/README.md

 ## Automaticaly adding comments ##

 If you set the variable `cm-auto-comment` to a string, this string is automatically added to every change as a comment.
 If you explicitly make a comment with `C-c * c`, this string is inserted at the beginning of the comment followed by a colon and a space.
-You can use this, for example, to keep track of who makes a certain change.
+You can use this to keep track of who makes a certain change, for example.

 The variable `cm-auto-comment` can be set globally through Customize (or with `setq-default`), or buffer-locally.
 The latter can be done interactively, with `C-c * C`, or by using a file-local variable.